Metwas/Metwas/README.md

 🎸 I have a passion for music, in particular classical guitar.
 <br/>
-🎨 Art is a great past-time and self-realization hobbie of mine.
+🎨 Art is a great past-time and self-realization hobby of mine.
 <br/>
 🎮 Ofcourse gaming is also great hobbie of mine, particularly real-time stategy games.